GoogleCloudPlatform/cluster-toolkit/resources/scripts/spack-install/README.md

 license file from a GCS bucket to a specific directory on the target VM.

 ## Example

+As an example, the below is a possible definition of a spack installation.

 ```
   - source: ./resources/scripts/spack-install